Trismegiste/genetic/README.md

 * crossover
 * and mutation

-This app is paticular as it could use gene with different costs and uses an innovative fitness algorithm.
+This app is particular as it could use gene with different costs and uses an innovative fitness algorithm.

 # Examples

-Configuring a genetic algorithms could be somewhat tediuos so I leave 3 samples in this app.
+Configuring a genetic algorithms could be somewhat tedious so I leave 3 samples in this app.
 Feel free to erase them as you wish.
 To make a real life challenge I simulate 3 roleplaying game rules and select the best character for fight.
-Of course not all rules are implemented (and need too many genes)
+Of course, not all rules are implemented (and need too many genes)

 ## L5r namespace

 It simulate the Legend of the Five Rings.
-In a character, the are gene to simulate traits and skills of course but also void spending stategy ans stances.
+In a character, the are gene to simulate traits and skills of course but also void spending stategy and stances.

 ## SaWo namespace